Printing with plants & natural dyes

 Bring brown bag lunch.
 Coffee and treats will be provided.

-If you want to bring any specialty plants such as eucalyptus, which you can purchase at florists (just make sure the plant material is not treated or dyed) feel free.
+Feel free to bring any specialty plants such as eucalyptus, which you can purchase at a florist (just make sure the plant material is not treated or dyed).

 — rubber bands